steamclock/internetmap/Data-Pipeline/README.md

 Cleaning up the data pipeline is a work in progress, and as such, the state of this folder may change drastically.

+Note: You do NOT have to generate new data sets to build the applications; all the data required for the applications to function is already contained in the Common/Data folder.

 ## Environment Setup Suggestions

 ### Python